nbasker/tools/trade/README.md

 ### Design
 <img width="664" alt="Trade_DesignDiagram" src="https://user-images.githubusercontent.com/16254163/184537116-9b75c9f9-f574-4547-95d9-fd02cdae4fdf.png">

-The above diagram shows the high level design and message flow of the system
+The above diagram shows the high level design and message flow of the system.
+* The API is a net/http based webserver that receives external requests and places them on order write-only channel.
+* The Matcher module is supplied with order (read-only) channel and complete (write-only) channel.
+It receives orders from order-channel and stores buy orders in buyMap and sell orders in sellMap.
+The "price" of the order is the key for the map.
+It matches the buy and sell orders based on price.
+It takes a timeout parameter and checks for timedout orders.
+The completed and timedout orders are removed and sent on complete channel.
+* The store module is given complete (read-only) channel.
+It receives the executed orders and stores them in DB (currently only an in memory map).
+It exposes a Retrieve() interface to fetch orders stored in the DB.

 ### References